-Although the exact mechanism by which vagus nerve stimulation reduces seizure frequency is not fully understood; it likely relies on at least some of the widespread neural connections between the vagus nerve and regions of the brainstem, midbrain, diencephalon, and forebrain (Vonck et al 2001).
+The mechanism by which vagus nerve stimulation reduces seizure frequency apparently relies on at least some of the widespread neural connections between the vagus nerve and regions of the brainstem, midbrain, diencephalon, and forebrain (Vonck et al 2001).
 Approximately 80% of the vagus nerve fibers are afferent and primarily project to the nucleus of the solitary tract.
 Stimulation of the vagus nerve or the nucleus of the solitary tract may either directly synchronize or desynchronize EEG (Koo 2001b).
 The specific effect depends on the frequency of stimulation whether stimulation of the nerve is sufficiently intense to activate both myelinated A and B fibers and unmyelinated C fibers.
 The issue of fiber type activation is bypassed by direct stimulation of the nucleus of the solitary tract, which produces desynchronization at frequencies over 30 Hz and synchronization at frequencies between 1 to 17 Hz.
 However, the relevance of this effect to understanding the mechanism of vagus nerve stimulation is limited because few studies of the antiepileptic effect of nucleus of the solitary tract stimulation have been performed.
 One reported result is that the nucleus of the solitary tract stimulation interferes with feline amygdaloid kindling in cats (Magdaleno-Madrigal et al 2002).

 The effect of vagus nerve stimulation on the EEG is complicated because of the different fiber types within the nerve.
 Early animal experiments indicated that C fiber activation produced desynchronization and vagus nerve stimulation effectiveness was proportional to the degree of C fiber recruitment.
 This was contradicted by rat experiments that demonstrated that the vagus nerve stimulation effect is independent of C fiber function (Woodbury and Woodbury 1990; Krahl et al 2001), and vagus nerve stimulation-induced slow hyperpolarization of cortical pyramidal cells diminishes with activation of C fibers (Zagon and Kemeny 2000).
 Electrophysiologic recordings of the human vagus nerve during vagus nerve stimulation implantation have provided complimentary evidence that the human vagus nerve stimulation effect is through A and B fibers only (Koo et al 2001a).
 Overall, the data based on fiber type recruitment are discordant and do not readily lend itself to an explanation of the efficacy of vagus nerve stimulation.